You have turned-in this assignment. You can review the lesson and see your previous answers.

 That means the mood of the scene.

-How does it make us feel when we read it?
-And what that would really help us to do is think about what part of the colour scale those words are relating to.
+And what that would really help us to do is think about what part of the color scale those words are relating to.

-Are they making us feel positive or negative?
-Are they making us feel calm and relaxed or are they making us feel an intense emotion?
-So I'm gonna underline the words that I think captured the essence, and you have to just check that I've got the right words and just have a think about why I might have underlined them.
+So I'm gonna underline the words that I think capture the essence, and you have to just check that I've got the right words and just have a think about why I might have underlined them.

-All around, the ominous, tempestuous storm howled like an angry beast.
+All around the ominous, tempestuous storm howled like an angry beast.

-Hmm, I'm going to underline ominous and tempestuous, because I think that creates, that tells me what the storm was like, that it was foreboding and that it was chaotic.
+Hmm, I'm going to underline ominous and tempestuous because I think that creates, that tells me what the storm was like, that it was foreboding and that it was chaotic.

 Because when I think of an angry beast, I think of an animal that's ravaging something.

-So again, those words are helping me to create that sort of negative image in my mind.
+So again, that those words are helping me to create that sort of negative image in my mind.

 And the way it was blowing was that it tore through the trees mercilessly without any mercy.